hujhax/austin-improv-wiki/Troupes/The $3 Bills.md

 <p>The $3 Bills have appeared at the Butch Voices Gender Blender Splendor and the Austin Gay and Lesbian International Film Festival.</p></blockquote>

 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2009 application to perform at [[The Hideout Theatre]]:<blockquote>We do short form scenes, games, etc with a Queer twist.
+Their answer to the "What's Your Deal?" question on a 2009 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>We do short form scenes, games, etc with a Queer twist.
 For example we may do a town hall style game with the subject being gay marriage, with someone taking a extreme Right view and another an extreme liberal view.
 Or, we may do a scene where the suggestion asked for is "a good name for a drag queen". </blockquote>

 ## Media
 ### Photos